Professional Mold Testing Services in Montreal and Ottawa

 - The type of analytical data being requested

-Costs for mold testing can vary and is often determined on a case by case basis, depending on the needs of the client.
+Costs for mold testing can vary and are often determined on a case-by-case basis, depending on the client’s needs.
 Here are some examples of variables that can affect mold testing costs:

 - The type of mold test being performed

-- The amount of samples being collected at the time of the assessment
+- The number of samples being collected at the time of the assessment

 - The requested turnaround time for laboratory results (rush fees charged by the laboratory can greatly inflate the price)